Ada-Developers-Academy/daily-curriculum/student_handbook.md

 - You will be a software developer.
 - An engineer, programmer, whatever you want to call it.
-- You will be valueable to many companies
+- You will be valuable to many companies
 - But, you will not know everything, and that's ok.
 - You won't be high on the ladder.
 - But you will be on the ladder.